aldrickarceo/A-Construction-Classification-System-Database-for-Understanding-Resource-Use-in-Buildings/README.md

 The dataset was developed by collecting design or construction drawings for the studied buildings and performing material take-offs based on the drawings.
 The ontology is based on Uniformat and MasterFormat to facilitate interoperability with existing construction management practices, and to suggest a standardized structure for future MI studies.
 The structure of the database and these guidelines builds on the structure presented by (Heeren & Fishman, 2019).

 The initial database version is created by the research team supervised by Prof. Shoshanna Saxe at the University of Toronto and published in the journal Scientific Data (Guven et al. 2022) in February 2022 to describe the dataset and the associated methods and details.
+An accompanying journal publication (Arceo et al. 2021) examined the variability and largest drivers of material use in Toronto single-family dwellings.

 Thank you for considering contributing to the database.
 Data contributors must follow the steps detailed below and must ensure that their inputs do not infringe any intellectual property or copyright agreements.